KTH-dESA/PopCluster/README.md

   2. One plugin developed for QGIS version 3.2 using the population data obtained from the High Resolution Settlement Layer (available [here](https://data.humdata.org/organization/facebook?sort=metadata_modifieddesc&page=1&q=&ext_page_size=25#dataset-filter-start))
   3. One plugin developed for QGIS version 3.4 (the latest stable version) using the population data obtained from the High Resolution Settlement Layer.

-**Note:** The KTH team has found that the High Resolution Settlement Layer (HRSL) is more detailed and elaborate than the Global Human Settlement Layer (GHSL).
-The HRSL is not available on a global scale.
-The users are recommended to first check the availability of HRSL for their area of interest and then move to GHSL if HRSL is not available.

 #### How to install

 **Note:** Istallation instructions are also available as a downloadable document [here](Instructions/Installation%20of%20plugin.docx)